astroumd/lmtoy/docs/wishlist.md

 * There is a benchmark (IRC+10216) but it's not public data yet.
 Should we? who is the PI?
 This is commissioning data with some bad header info, so it's scientifically not correct.
+Keep it for developers only?

-* A new script "lmtinfo.py" that spits out some useful variables in "rc" format.
+* A new script **lmtinfo.py** that spits out some useful variables in "rc" format.
 Used by the lmtoy_reduce.sh script.
 This could be expanded to provide better guesses on baselining for example.

 * rms_cut is now allowed to be negative.
 This will cause it to compute a robust mean and std, and use (now per pixel!) a cuttof of mean + |rms_cut|*std.
-So a value of -3 or -4 should be sufficient to get rid of the doppler tuning problems of the data prior to Feb 18, 2020.
+So a value of -3 or -4 should be sufficient to get rid of the doppler tuning problems of the data prior to Feb 19, 2020.
   Note:  rms_cut<0 is not supported by all scripts yet!

 * New script "view_spec_point.py" to overplot spectra.
 Also uses the new